Batman: The Doom That Came to Gotham (film): Plot

 Grendon then meets with Talia.
 It is revealed that the key to Iog-Sotha is the seed with which Grendon was infected.
-The seed emerges from his body, killing him in the process, and merges with one of Talia's followers to create a plant-like demoness, who scratches Dent and mutates half of his body into a portal.
+The seed emerges from his body, killing him in the process, and takes the form of a plant-like demoness, who scratches Dent and mutates half of his body into a portal.
 The demoness and Oliver fight and kill each other, with the latter entrusting holy weapons to Bruce and Kai Li before succumbing.

-Bruce is met by detective Jim Gordon, who tells him that his daughter Barbara wants to meet with him.
+Bruce is met by detective Jim Gordon, who tells him that his daughter, Barbara, wants to meet with him.
 Batman goes to Arkham Asylum to see her and meets Thomas Wayne's spirit, who reveals his past.
-Centuries ago, he, Cobblepot, Langstrom, and Henry Queen established Gotham City, discovered the Testament in a cave, and used its magic to gain longevity and wealth as well as to bring prosperity to the previously barren land.
+In the 1600s, he, Cobblepot, Langstrom, and Henry Queen established Gotham City, discovered the Testament in a cave, and used its magic to gain longevity and wealth, as well as to bring prosperity to the previously barren land.
 However, this also awoke Iog-Sotha and brought him to the threshold of their reality.
+Afterwards, Bruce, through an arcane ritual, communes with the same bat colony that frightened him as a child, who instruct him to travel to the cave where the Testament was discovered.

 Bruce takes Oliver's weapons and the bottle housing Etrigan, bids farewell to Alfred, and leaves Kai Li in charge of the Batcave, before leaving to fight Talia.
-He kills her but is unable to stop Ra's, who is transformed into a powerful demonic creature.
-Bruce accepts his prophesied role as the Bat, transforms into a bat-like monster, and kills Ra's, but Iog-Sotha has begun to enter.
+He kills her, but is unable to stop Ra's, who is transformed into a powerful demonic creature.
+Bruce accepts his prophesied role as the Bat, transforms into a bat-like monster and kills Ra's, but Iog-Sotha has begun to enter.

 Seeing the bottle housing Etrigan, Bruce releases him and escapes the caverns as they explode, killing Dent, and Etrigan traps Iog-Sotha within them.
 Meanwhile, parts of Gotham burn and are destroyed, echoing Jason Blood's prophecy to Bruce.

 Sometime later, Gotham slowly rebuilds and Bruce, Oliver, and Harvey are given memorials to honor their dedication and sacrifice to the city.
 Kai Li inherits Bruce Wayne's estate and fortune and promises to use the resources to help the city rebuild.
-As Kai Li delivers a speech in Bruce's memory to the public, Bruce — now permanently in his monstrous bat form — rests within Gotham's bell tower as he watches over the city.
+As Kai Li delivers a speech in Bruce's memory to the public, Bruce — now permanently in his monstrous bat form — rests within Gotham's bell tower with the colony as he watches over the city.